The Bob Crane Show: Reception

 The Bob Crane Show finished the season in 65th place with a 14.9 Nielsen rating, a disappointment to the network.
 NBC cancelled the series after 13 weeks.

 Series star Crane blamed the failure on the lack of chemistry among the characters.
-He compared The Bob Crane Show to its fellow series, The Mary Tyler Moore Show and The Bob Newhart Show, in wishing that the same sorts of character relationships on those series had been present in his.
+He compared The Bob Crane Show to its fellow MTM series, The Mary Tyler Moore Show and The Bob Newhart Show, in wishing that the same sorts of character relationships on those series had been present in his.
 "I had nobody to talk to....In my series, I had no Bill Daily."